SalesforceFoundation/visualforce-typeahead/README.md

 ###License
-This project is released by the Salesforce Foundation for your page-designing pleasure under the open-source BSD license.
+This project is released for your page-designing pleasure by the Salesforce Foundation under the open-source [BSD license](http://www.opensource.org/licenses/BSD-3-Clause).
 Contributors to the project are welcome.